hyungmogu/THPWD02-Build-a-Soccer-League/README.md

 # THPWD02 - Build a Soccer League

-This is a second project to team tree house's Python Web Tech Degree
+This is the second project to team tree house's Python Web Tech Degree

 ## Objectives
 - Divide the 18 children who have signed up for the league into three even teams - Dragons, Sharks and Raptors.
 The number of experienced and inexperienced players per team must be equal.